pminina01/readthedocs/Callsite-layout-renderer.md

 * **methodName** - Indicates whether to render the method name.Boolean Default: True

 ##Notes
 please note that the method name won't work well with async methods - it show's `MoveNext`.
 Too bad we cannot fix this shortcoming.
-See https://github.com/NLog/NLog/issues/255
+See [[GitHub issue #255](https://github.com/NLog/NLog/issues/255).